 4. Boosts Energy

-Honey can instantly boost your energy level.
+Sourwood honey can instantly benefit your energy level.

 This is because of the chemical compound of honey, it is composed of fructose and glucose sugars which are easily digested by the body.
 Once digested, the body can easily convert the honey into energy.
 It also is calorically dense, with only 20 g of honey providing 3% of your daily energy requirements.